 When Pino’s father died suddenly at 52, he moved his mother and five siblings to Milan.
 Pino was the sole supporter until his family could provide for themselves.

 In 1970 Pino married Chiara.
 In 1971 their first child, Paola, was born.

 Later that year, his contract with Fabbri expired.
 The enterprising artist made his first trip to the United States on a visitor’s visa.
 He spent three unsuccessful months in New York seeking a sponsor and employment.
 Upon his return to Milan, Pino and Chiara had their second child, Massimo.

 From 1960 to 1979, his work was prominently displayed throughout Italy and Europe.
-He won several prizes and awards, and commissions to illustrate books for Italy’s largest publishers, Mondadori and Rizzoli.
+He won several prizes, awards, and commissions to illustrate books for Italy’s largest publishers, Mondadori and Rizzoli.

 Pino dreamed of being free of art directors and account executives.
-Their demands to paint their ideas rather than his own was a constant drain on his creative energy.
+Their demands to paint their ideas rather than his own were a constant drain on his creative energy.

 He had grand ambitions, but familial responsibilities forced him to seek commercial work in a field where publishers were more interested in consistency than originality.
 His use of subliminal devices, color, composition, and detail, pushed the envelope.

-Pino had grown up with faded glories of renaissance art and architecture in Italy.
+Pino had grown up with faded glories of Renaissance art and architecture in Italy.
 He was also in tune with the energies of the new era.
 Despite his phenomenal success as one of the leading European illustrators of all time, Pino wanted to be closer to the dynamic art center of the world, New York.
-He also wanted to release his art from the restrictions of others and be free to explore new avenues that had been opened by the abstract expressionists of the late 1940s and early 1950s.
+He also wanted to release his art from the restrictions of others and be free to explore new avenues that the abstract expressionists of the late 1940s and early 1950s had opened.